Akhiledadan/pRF-comparison---Natural-vs-phase-scrambled/README.md

 Matlab scripts used for the project - "Early extra-striate cortex supports receptive field interactions to process natural images"

-Contains scripts to - run population receptive (pRF) model, analyze pRF properties for natural and phase scrambled conditions, and generate the figures in the manuscript.
+Contains scripts to - run population receptive (pRF) model, analyze pRF properties for natural and phase scrambled natural image conditions, and generate the figures used in the manuscript.